GallowayLabMIT/protocols/docs/training/onboarding/environment_check.rst

 This belongs separately in its own training, but there are a few things you can do to get started with the knowledge you have from this one.

-1. Create a new repository in the GallowayLabMIT organization for your project.
+1. Create a new repository in the GallowayLabMIT organization for your project, which will use Python.
 (Hint: See :ref:`Startup checklist when working with repositories <new_repository_python>`.)

-   Call it something descriptive related to the project (but probably not your name/initials, as collaborators may contribute to it).
+   Call it something descriptive related to the project (but *probably not your name/initials*, as collaborators may contribute to it).
    You can always change this later on Github under the "Settings" tab in the repo.

-   The repo can be private for now, but you'll make (a version of) the final code public when you publish!
+   The repo should be private for now, but you'll make (a version of) the final code public when you publish!

 2. Test that you can run a Jupyter notebook by creating a new file anywhere in the repo called ``test.ipynb``.

-   The easiest way to do this is probably with the "New file" icon (paper with plus sign) on the left-side Explorer panel in VS Code.
+   The easiest way to do this is probably with the "New file" icon on the left-side "Explorer" panel in VS Code.

    .. image:: img/new-file-vs-code.png
       :align: center
       :width: 40%

-3. Make a plot in the notebook!
+3. Use your imagination to make a plot in the notebook!

    - The first time you run a code cell in the Jupyter notebook, VS Code will prompt you to select a kernel.
 Choose the Python instance from your virtual environment.
    - Don't worry about loading data for now; generate some random values or use one of the sample datasets from `seaborn <https://seaborn.pydata.org/tutorial/introduction.html>`_.
    - Consider checking out the seaborn `gallery <https://seaborn.pydata.org/examples/index.html>`_ or `tutorials <https://seaborn.pydata.org/tutorial.html#>`_ to get inspired about the cool plots you can make!

+Once you can successfully run a Jupyter notebook in a Git repo, you're ready to analyze data.
+If you're eager for a head start, check out the ``example_training`` repo `here <https://github.com/GallowayLabMIT/example-training.git>`_, which describes common analysis workflows for flow cytometry, qPCR, ddPCR, etc.
+Barring any bugs, you should be able to run these notebooks (and begin playing around with the data) if you have Smithsonian locally synced.